-You must maintain a full course of study each semester, which includes 9 credits for graduate and 12 credits for undergraduate students.
-Under certain circumstances, such as in your final graduation term, you may be authorized for a reduced course load (4.5 or 6 credits) to complete your program of study.
+You must maintain a full course of study each semester, which is a minimum of twelve credits per semester.
+Under certain circumstances, such as in your final graduation term, you may be authorized for a reduced course load (six credits) to complete your program of study.
+You are limited to at most one on-line class each semester.
 Consult with the Office of International Services for specific details.